-- Encourage farmers to become educated in the various methods that may enable them to pass their farm onto their heirs or other farmers. - Encourage the UW-Extension in cooperation with Waushara County Agricultural Department to present information to county farmers on deed restrictions, permanent easements, estate planning or use value assessment. - Encourage high schools to incorporate education in their curriculum that encourages and educates young people about farming. - Encourage the Wautoma Area School District to contact and work with Future Farmers of America (FFA) to bring curriculum into the high school that would educate and encourage farming careers.
+- Encourage farmers to become educated in the various methods that may enable him or her to pass their farm onto their heirs or other farmers. - Encourage the UW-Extension in cooperation with Waushara County Agricultural Department to present information to county farmers on deed restrictions, permanent easements, estate planning or use value assessment. - Encourage high schools to incorporate education in their curriculum that encourages and educates young people about farming. - Encourage the Wautoma Area School District to contact and work with FFA (formerly Future Farmers of America) (FFA) to bring curriculum into the high school that would educate and encourage farming careers.

-NATURAL RESOURCES - Village of Redgranite
+NATURAL RESOURCES - City of Wautoma

-Goal NR 1.
-Preserve the quality and quantity of our groundwater supplies.
+GOAL NR 1.
+Preserve the quality and quantity of the area's groundwater supplies.